 All doubt has been removed, the era of the folding smartphone is here.
-On February 20, Samsung showed off the Galaxy Fold, and if you got excited over that, wait until you see the Huawei Mate X. Huawei has been open about making a folding phone for a while, and even mentioned that it will support 5G before, but now we’ve seen it — from a distance — and it’s even more intriguing than Samsung’s phone.
+On February 20, Samsung showed off the Galaxy Fold, and if you got excited over that, wait until you see the Huawei Mate X. Huawei has been open about making a folding phone for a while, and even mentioned that it will support 5G before, but now we’ve seen it, and used it, too.

 Here’s everything we know about the Huawei Mate X folding smartphone.